A Review of the Genie Bra: The Good, the Bad, and the Facts

-Infomercials claiming "The Miracle, Best Ever, Genie Bra!" have been airing on several TV networks, and this bra has caused quite an uproar among many women, some who actually do consider it the best bra ever, while others who say it's nothing less than a horrible scam on unsuspecting women everywhere.
+Infomercials claiming "The Miracle, Best Ever, Genie Bra!" have aired on several TV networks, and this bra has caused quite an uproar among many women, some who actually do consider it the best bra ever.
+Others say it's nothing less than a horrible scam on unsuspecting women everywhere.

 Who's right?
 We went online to order this miracle, test it, and see what we think.
 Read on to see our review.

-The Infomercial for the Genie Bra: True or Hype?
+The Infomercial for the Genie Bra: True or Full of Hype?